Texas Chili

 Instructions

-- In a large Dutch oven, add oil and onions and cook on medium high heat, until onions are tender1 tablespoon oil, 1 cup yellow onion
+- In a large Dutch oven, add oil and onions and cook on medium high heat, until onions are tender (See recipe notes about oil)1 tablespoon oil (See Recipe Notes), 1 cup chopped yellow onion

 - Add beef to onions and cook until beef is browned all the way through3 lbs. ground beef